tacc-wbomar/Core-CMS-Plugin/README.md

 ## Features

+> [!IMPORTANT]
+> After using this repository template for your app:
+>
-> This section should describe the feature of the app, or be removed.
+> 1. Describe the feature(s) of the app, or remove this section.
+> 2. Remove this notice.

 …